Somesh1412/Assignment-3-Gathering-Munging-and-Cleaning-Data/README.md

 ## Assignment 3:

   University Shortlisting : Gathering-Munging-Scraping-and-Cleaning-Data

 ## Group Members:
   Preksha Chandrashekhar Yadav - 002787954

   Shreyasi Wakankar - 002771284

   Somesh Ramakanth Ramisetty - 002776372

 ## Requirements:

   Requires Python and MySql to be downloaded and installed.

 ## Steps to be followed:

+1. Clone the Assignment-3-Gathering-Munging-and-Cleaning-Data repository to local machine.

+2. Execute Connector.py: It Connects python to MySQL and creates the schema for the required tables.

+3. Importing Dataset: The tables are created and the dataset is separated.
+We checked the accuracy of the data using audit and used data visualization to make the data more understandable.

+4. Execute Importing Dataset: leverages audit completeness to clean and verify the data, then stores the values in the appropriate tables.

+5. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md file for all the use cases and their SQL queries.

+6. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Previous Use Cases.md file for all the Previous Use cases and SQL queries for those cases which can be implemented in Assignment-3.